akhil-tj/Ctracker/README.md

 - As a customer, he can scan merchants QR code and confirm his footprint.
 - Also his previous visits will listed in the home screen.
 - As a merchant, he can generate QR code with shop details.
-- Also he cis able to see daily visitors details and summary.
+- Also he is able to see daily visitors details and summary.

 <a name="video"></a>
 ### Demo video of Project
 <a name="Librariesused"></a>
 ## Libraries used
-- Cupertino_icons
 - Flutter_svg
 - Firebase_core
 - Firebase_auth